-- Have coverage in force and all premiums due must be fully paid; and - Supply the application in writing.
-Call Securian at 1-866-293-6047 to find out what information is required; and - Be the sole owner of the certificate; and - Not have an irrevocable beneficiary; and - Be terminally ill (life expectancy of 12 months or less).
+- Have coverage in force and all premiums due must be fully paid; - Supply the application in writing.
+Call Lincoln Financial at 1-877-321-1015 to find out what information is required; - Be the sole owner of the certificate: - Not have an irrevocable beneficiary; and - Be terminally ill (life expectancy of 12 months or less).

 If you qualify, you may choose a full or a partial accelerated benefit.
 A partial benefit can only be requested if the remaining amount after the early payout is at least 25% of your initial amount of insurance or \$50,000 (whichever is less).
 If a partial benefit is chosen, coverage will remain in force and the amount remaining will be the full amount prior to the early payout minus the amount that was accelerated.
 If a full benefit is paid, the coverage will end.
-If your employee life coverage ends due to taking a full benefit, then any coverage on your dependents will also end at that time, though they will have the right to continue coverage for 12 months, and then convert to an individual policy as described in the continuation and conversation sections of the Group Term Life Certificate of Insurance.
+If your life insurance coverage ends due to taking a full benefit, then any coverage on your dependents will also end at that time, though they will have the right to continue coverage for 12 months, and then convert to an individual policy as described in the continuation and conversation sections of the Group Term Life Certificate of Insurance.